Francesco Algarotti

-Count Francesco Algarotti (11 December 1712 – 3 May 1764) was an Italian polymath, philosopher, poet, essayist, anglophile, art critic and art collector.
+Count Francesco Algarotti (11 December 1712 – 3 May 1764) was an Italian polymath, active as a philosopher, writer, anglophile, art critic and art collector.
 He was a man of broad knowledge, an expert in Newtonianism, architecture and opera.
 He was a friend of Frederick the Great and leading authors of his times: Voltaire, Jean-Baptiste de Boyer, Marquis d'Argens, Pierre-Louis de Maupertuis and the atheist Julien Offray de La Mettrie.
 Lord Chesterfield, Thomas Gray, George Lyttelton, Thomas Hollis, Metastasio, Benedict XIV and Heinrich von Brühl were among his correspondents.

 Early life

 Algarotti was born in Venice as the son of a rich merchant.
 His father and uncle were art collectors.
 Unlike his older brother, Bonomo he did not step into the company, but decided to become an author.
 Francesco obtained a classical education.
 He also studied natural sciences and mathematics at the Rome and experimental physics and medicine at the University of Bologna under Francesco Maria Zanotti who became a lifelong friend.
 In 1728, he conducted experiments regarding optics.
 He was educated in his native Venice and in Rome and Bologna.

 His youthful curiosity led him to travel extensively, and he visited Paris for the first time in his early 20s.
 There his urbanity, his brilliant conversation, his good looks, and his versatile intelligence promptly made an impression on such intellectuals as Pierre-Louis Moreau de Maupertuis and Voltaire.
 Two years later, he was in London, where he was made a fellow of the Royal Society.
 He became embroiled in a lively bisexual love-triangle with the politician John Hervey, and Lady Mary Wortley Montagu.
 Algarotti left for Italy and finished his Neutonianismo per le dame ("Newtonism for Ladies") (1737 – dedicated to Bernard le Bovier de Fontenelle) – a work consisting of information on astronomy, physics, mathematics, women and science and education.